mmlab/WASABI2013-Website/content/keynote.md

 As a worker in both academia and private industry, he has extensive experience with both the theoretical basis and the practical applications of Semantic Web technologies in various settings.

 Currently, he provides training and technical consultancy in New Zealand on the usage of linked data and semantic web technology, is still one of the lead developers on the OpenRDF Sesame project, and is also involved as the technical lead for the InsightNG Informed Navigation platform, an innovative tool for personal knowledge discovery.

+# Dr. Chris Welty - Applications of best practice and architecture patterns in IBM Watson